 GREENVILLE, S.C.– The Clemson University Nursing building, an approximately 78,000-square-foot education and research facility housing an expansion of Clemson’s baccalaureate nursing program at Greenville Health System, opened today (Tuesday, Aug.
 21) as part of its opening week activities.

-A collaborative effort between GHS and the Clemson University School of Nursing, the program expansion will help meet a growing need for nurses and bolster health innovation and research efforts in the Upstate.
+A collaborative effort between Prisma Health and the Clemson University School of Nursing, the program expansion will help meet a growing need for nurses and bolster health innovation and research efforts in the Upstate.
 Classes begin Wednesday, Aug.
-22, at the four-story, $31.5 million building, which is located on GHS’ Greenville Memorial Medical Campus.
+22, at the four-story, $31.5 million building, which is located on Prisma Health’ Greenville Memorial Medical Campus.

 The high-tech facility is adjoined to the University of South Carolina (USC) School of Medicine Greenville by a two-story connector to foster interprofessional education.

 “I am very proud of this collaboration with Prisma Health, which is going to make an incredible difference for the students and faculty in our School of Nursing,” said Clemson President James P. Clements.
 “This collaboration will also make a huge difference for the health care industry by helping address the nursing shortage.
 It is a great example of how we are continuing to fulfill Thomas Green Clemson’s vision of serving the people of our state and beyond.”

 South Carolina is one of seven states projected to have a shortage of registered nurses by 2030, according to a 2017 report by the U.S. Health Resources and Services Administration.
 South Carolina’s nursing shortage is expected to top 10,000, one of only four states expected to have that significant a shortage in the country.